Skip to main content

 Interference-free data transmission over long distances

-Technical details and backgrounds
+Technical details and background

 Ultrasonic transit time measurement

-The SensoTech LiquiSonic® system is based on the precise measurement of the ultrasonic transit time between transmitter and receiver.
+The SensoTech LiquiSonic® System is based on the precise measurement of the ultrasonic transit time between transmitter and receiver.
 The sound speed is calculated from the measured transit time and the known distance of the sensor.

 Physical principles